Back in early March, I met up with the Audrey and Deirdre from The DnA of Home Interiors Podcast.

 Plastic waste is something that I think is so important to address.
 I recognise that using plastic and recycling it is not the ultimate answer.
 We need to think about not using so much plastic and not generating it in the first place.
 But, we currently have all this plastic waste and it's great to find new products that we can repurpose that for… This collection of rugs that we have created in collaboration with Momo Rugs is made entirely from recycled plastic bottles and we use non-toxic dyes for colouring the yarns.

 I took some samples to the studio during the Podcast recording so that Deirdre and Audrey could take the ‘look and feel’ challenge to see if they could recognise which rug samples were made from recycled plastic and which from wool…. the agreed consensus was that it was really difficult to tell the difference!
 The repurposed plastic yarn is a wonderful fibre.
 Despite being generated out of something hard, crisp and crackly like the plastic water bottle, it is transformed into something tactile and akin to wool.
-It’s also water resistant, so these rugs are great for use in kitchens and bathrooms as well as outdoors.
+It’s also water resistant, so these rugs are great for use in kitchens as well as outdoors.

 Deirdre was keen to know more about the various rug options and different styles of rugs available.
 Well, the look and feel of rugs can vary a lot not just due the yarns and fibres used, but also due to the weaving styles.
 One style of rug weaving, and a popular rug style, is ‘tufting’.
 Tufted rugs are made using a modern technique that creates a cut pile finish, similar to traditional knotted weave rugs, by using a tufting tool.
 This technique creates a rug pile that feels springy underfoot and a lovely sumptuous feel.
 Knotted rugs are the crème de la crème of pile rugs.
 Woven entirely by hand, individual knots are woven around warp threads, then cut to create the pile.
 These rugs are designed to last for generations.
 You can read more about these different rug weaving techniques and watch our short video, here.